modelica/ModelicaConference2021/proceedings/authors/LucasWestermann.md

 <tr><th>Bibtex:</th>
 <td><pre>
 @InProceedings{modelica.org:Mathur:2021,
-  title = {{Development of a real-time test bed for indoor climate simulation in a VR environment using a digital twin}}, author = {Kushagra Mathur and Christoph Nytsch-Geusen and Lucas Westermann}, pages = {263--269}, doi = {10.3384/ecp21181263},
+  title = &quot;{Development of a real-time test bed for indoor climate simulation in a VR environment using a digital twin}&quot;, author = {Kushagra Mathur and Christoph Nytsch-Geusen and Lucas Westermann}, pages = {263--269}, doi = {10.3384/ecp21181263},